In-patient luxury rehab center in Thailand

 naked-woman-sitting-covering-her-face-with-her-hair

-While the specific causes of compulsive sexual behavior are unclear, they may include conditions that affect the brain, changes in brain pathways, and an imbalance of neurotransmitters.
+While the specific causes of compulsive sexual behavior are unclear, they potentially include conditions that affect the brain, changes in brain pathways, and an imbalance of neurotransmitters.

-When it comes to conditions that affect the brain, some health problems such as epilepsy and dementia could damage brain areas that regulate sexual behavior.
-On the other hand, changes in brain pathways could include alterations in the reinforcement centers of the brain.
+When it comes to conditions that affect the brain, certain health problems such as epilepsy and dementia damage brain areas that regulate sexual behavior.
+On the other hand, changes in brain pathways involve alterations in the reinforcement centers of the brain.
 For that reason, more intense sexual stimulation is necessary to achieve desired satisfaction.

-Like other impulse control disorders, compulsive sexual behavior could stem from excessively high levels of dopamine and serotonin.
+Like other impulse control disorders, compulsive sexual behavior stems from excessively high levels of dopamine and serotonin.

 Effects of compulsive sexual behavior include damaged self-esteem and problems with relationships and careers.
-An affected person’s health is also in danger.
-Engaging in risky sexual activities increases the risk of sexually transmitted diseases that may spread to other people too.
+An affected person’s health is in danger as well.
+Engaging in risky sexual activities increases the risk of sexually transmitted diseases that spread to other people too.
 The condition affects both physical and mental health as well as other aspects of life.

-Many mental health professionals rely on criteria from DSM-5 to diagnose compulsive sexual behavior.
+Mental health professionals rely on criteria from DSM-5 to diagnose compulsive sexual behavior.
 Since DSM-5 doesn’t feature the diagnostic criteria for this condition, doctors may diagnose it as a subcategory of another mental health problem.
-Healthcare professionals may diagnose compulsive sexual behavior when patients exhibit sexual activities that are taken to the extreme or have severe negative consequences.
+Healthcare professionals diagnose compulsive sexual behavior when patients exhibit sexual activities that are taken to the extreme or have severe negative consequences.

 6. Compulsive buying